knowwhatis/generativeai/gemini/sample-apps/e2e-gen-ai-app-starter-pack/app/patterns/agent_builder_search/README.md

 # Agent Builder Search Pattern

-This pattern extends the GenAI App Starter Pack, introducing a robust **data ingestion pipeline** for enriching your Retrieval Augmented Generation (RAG) applications.
+This pattern extends the Gen AI App Starter Pack, introducing a robust **data ingestion pipeline** for enriching your Retrieval Augmented Generation (RAG) applications.
 It leverages Vertex AI Search, enabling you to ingest, process, and embed your custom data for improved relevance and context in generated responses.

 **Introduction of the data ingestion pipeline production ready:** This pattern will give you all the infrastructure to create a Vertex AI pipeline with your custom code.
 Because it uses Vertex AI data pipeline, you will benefit from all its features.
 For example, you can choose to run it once or multiple times or on a schedule.